 Get in touch with the theme members by emailing fons-quantitativetechnologies-PQ@groups.imperial.ac.uk

-Jonathan is a senior lecturer in the Blackett laboratory and a member of the space and atmospheric physics research group.
+Jonathan is a reader in space physics in the Blackett laboratory and a member of the space and atmospheric physics research group.

-Felice is a Lecturer in 2D materials and Wearable Bioelectronics in the Department of Chemistry and Fellow of Trinity College, Cambridge.
+Felice is a senio lecturer in 2D materials and Wearable Bioelectronics in the Department of Chemistry and Fellow of Trinity College, Cambridge.

 Coordinating research activities